IT22269652/Pet-Adoption-Portal-fontend/README.md

 *Usage:

    Navigate the site using the navbar.
-   Search for pets by type on the home page.
+   Search for pets by type on the home page and users can save posts.
    Register a new account or log in.
    Access your profile to view or update details.
    Admins can log in to access the admin dashboard and add posts with validations.